Gipetto/site/_posts/2005-06-04-searching_for_the_perfect_proofing_solution.md

 #### Microsoft Internet Explorer

 At work, this is easy.
-From MSIE you load your page and select &#8216;Save As' from the file menu.
+From MSIE you load your page and select "Save As" from the file menu.
 Before saving change the file type to the web archive format which carries a .mht extension.
 Voila, you have a self contained web page, complete with graphics, that can be emailed out for proofing and on the other end the person just has to have MSIE on Windows.
 For work this is perfect since I'm in the corporate world everybody has MSIE on Windows.

 The format works really well so long as your recipient has MSIE.
 A pure CSS layout gets translated to a table based layout in some cases and is converted to HTML 4 spec, but the look of the page stays perfect (so long as your page rendered correctly in IE to begin with).
 The format is proprietary to MSIE and I haven't found a way to view it with anything else other than MS Word on Windows.
 MS Word will open the files but if you've used a CSS layout Word won't know what to do with the formatting.